transhapHigsn/animated-goggles/algo/APPROACH.md

 ### Bugs found in iteration 1

 - `pattern_length` variable's default value is 1 and `is_last_char_vowel` default value is `False`.
-Since there was no check before inccreasing pattern length if current charcater has any preceeding character, in cases where first character is vowel, it would add +1 to pattern_length even though it should not change.
+Since there was no check before increasing pattern_length if current character has any preceeding character or not, in cases where first character is vowel, it would add +1 to pattern_length even though it should not change.

 - For instance, `a` led to `1` instead it should be `0`.
 - Or, `ab` led to `3` instead it should be `1`.